 He then goes on to say that it has been a principal object of his Treatise to answer these perplexities.
-The answer lies, he says, in the preservation of a balance between the rate of saving and the value of new investment (see my note above on Professor Keynes on Saving and Investment).
-If the bankers create credit to such an extent that the value of new investment is raised above the amount of the current savings of the public, they are guilty of inflation; and unless they create sufficient credit to prevent the value of new investment from falling below the amount of savings, they are guilty of deflation.
+The answer lies, he says, in the preservation of a balance between the rate of saving and the value of new investment.
+If the bankers create credit to such an extent that the value of new investment is raised above the amount of current savings of the public, they are guilty of inflation; and unless they create sufficient credit to prevent the value of new investment from falling below the amount of savings, they are guilty of deflation.

-'How much credit has to be created in order to preserve equilibrium is a complicated matter-because it depends upon how the credit is being used and upon what is happening to the other monetary factors.
+'How much credit has to be created in order to preserve equilibrium is a complicated matter-because (221) it depends upon how the credit is being used and upon what is happening to the other monetary factors.
 But the answer, though it is not simple, is definite; and the test as to whether or not such equilibrium is being preserved in fact can always be found in the stability or instability of the price-level of output as a whole.'